 Sponsor a child in Kenya, Africa through primary education.
 We only support those children who would not go to school without your help.
+We urgently need more sponsors for the next 25 children starting school in January 2018.

 Comments from sponsors who support a child in Kenya: